Here you will find a quality collection of persuasive writing prompts for 4th grade students.

 1. Should the school week be shortened to four days?
 Why or why not?

 2. Persuade the teacher to participate in a game or sport with the class during recess.

 3. Should smoking be illegal?
 Why or why not?

 5. Should students be allowed to choose their teachers?
-Explain your thinking.
+Explain.

 6. Your table group has won the privilege of choosing the next grade level field trip.
-However, everyone in your group wants to go to this one particular place, but you have a better destination in mind.
-Convince your tablemates why your choice is best.
+Convince your tablemates why your destination choice is best.

 7. Persuade the teacher to allow the class to work outside for one class period.

 8. Which meal options should be added to the school’s menu and why?

 9. Write a non-fiction book recommendation that will convince anyone your age that it’s worth checking out.

 10. Should children be allowed to each sweets every day?
 Why or why not?